DoSomething/rfcs/005-tailwindcss-framework.md

 We do appreciate having a library approach to our front-end to help with establishing a system and a shared baseline of patterns, but in practice a CSS library that has simpler updates or just requires less updates while still supporting changing design needs would be an improvement.

-We do appreciate having a library approach to our front-end to help with establishing a system and a shared baseline of patterns, but in practice a CSS library that has simpler updates or just requires less updates while still supporting changing design needs would be an improvement.

 As our team structure and focus has changed from dedicated back-end and front-end developers to full-stack developers, we have less team members with extensive, in-depth CSS knowledge, experience or interest in writing cross-browser, responsive style rules.
 However, our full-stack team still needs to tackle development of features that include full styling of interfaces and showcases the need for a styling framework that is flexible, customizable and empowers our developers to confidently apply styles without the need to code custom style declarations themselves.

 ## Proposal